MadBomber/aia/man/aia.1.md

 ## OPTIONS

 `--chat`
 : begin a chat session with the backend after the initial prompt response;  will set --no-out_file so that the backend response comes to STDOUT.
+After the initial prompt is processed, you will be asked to provide a follow up.
+Just enter whatever is appropriate terminating your input with a RETURN.
+The backend will provide a response to you follow up and ask you again if you have another follow up.
+This back and forth chatting will continue until you enter a RETURN without any other content - an empty follow up prompt.
+You may also enter a directive to be processed after which another follow up is requested.
+If you have the `--shell` and/or the `--erb` options set you may use those tools within your follow up to provide dynamic content.

 `--completion` *SHELL_NAME*
 : Show completion script for bash|zsh|fish - default is nil